Dublin Lockout in 1913 with James Connolly

 A Dublin Metropolitan Policeman had to work eight hour shifts seven days a week and also had to work night duty every second month.
 They received thirty shillings a week as constables, rising to thirty six shillings a week for a sergeant.
 In the same year a skilled artisan in the building trade received thirty six shillings a week for working only six days.

-The Two Tenement Houses in Dublin Collapsed
+Tenement Houses in Dublin

 A few days later on Tuesday 2nd September at about 8-45 pm two houses in Church Street, Dublin 7 collapsed without warning.
 The two tenement houses were four stories high with shops on the ground floor.